 - ENERGY STAR® Window/Room AC Unit—Members who purchase and install an ENERGY STAR qualified (10.8 EER or higher) window/room unit are eligible to receive a $30 rebate.
 Members must provide a copy of the receipt along with a copy of the Energy Guide label for verification.
 View application.

 - Heat Pump Rebate—Members who replace existing HVAC equipment (in electric-only, single-family homes) are eligible to receive a $150 rebate for a 15 SEER High Efficiency Heat Pump (with an HSPF of 8.2 or more) and a $300 rebate for a 16 SEER High Efficiency Heat Pump (or higher) with an HSPF of 9.0 or more.
-View application.
+AUGUST 2014 UPDATE: All funds have been distributed, and this rebate is no longer available.

 - Heat Pump Water Heater Rebate—Take advantage of a $200 rebate by purchasing and installing a high-efficiency heat pump water heater (2.00 EF or higher).
 Per ENERGY STAR®, these units are up to 200 percent more efficient than a standard electric water heater.
 View application.